 Most issues are resolved before this point.
 However, should you feel that your complaint has not been addressed fairly, reasonably or appropriately during the informal stage; then a formal complaint can be lodged.

-Students must complete a complaints form available from the Student Welfare Officer.
-Once completed and returned to the Student Welfare Officer, the official complaint will be investigated by the Principal.
+Students must complete a complaints form available from the Student Liaison Manager.
+Once completed and returned to the Student Liaison Manager the official complaint will be investigated by the Managing Director.

 Throughout the complaints process, every effort will be made to acknowledge a formal complaint within five working days.
 You should then receive a written response within twenty working days; unless there are exceptional circumstances, whereby you will be informed that more time is required to investigate the complaint thoroughly.